 MY EXPERIENCE WITH SPEED-READING

-Initially, I thought that I was a very fast reader It quickly turned out that my typical reading speed of >300 wpm was pitiful.
+Initially, I thought that I was a speedy reader.
+It quickly turned out that my typical reading speed of >300 wpm was pitiful.

 Wouldn’t you feel that way?

 You start reading about people who underwent a special kind of speed-reading training.
-About some sort of super-geniuses, or so I thought, who can read with 3000 wpm or even 8000 wpm?
+About some super-geniuses, or so I thought, who can read with 3000 wpm or even 8000 wpm?

 I felt inadequate.